 As we approach our 10 year full-timing anniversary this spring, here are the five full-time RVing lessons I’ve learned about being a nomad.

 1. Living in a small space takes practice.

 When researching floor models we researched how to choose your first RV.
-But ultimately we were clueless about the realities of living, working and sleeping inside the RV.
-The most common refrain by couples living in a small space is “Can you move please?”
+But ultimately we were clueless about the realities of living, working, and sleeping inside the RV.
+The most common phrase said by couples living in a small space is, “Can you move please?”

 To keep the kvetching down to a minimum, over time we’ve developed a silent symphony when tackling daily chores.
 For example, when I’m washing dishes and Jim needs to put something inside the cabinet over my head, I’ve learned to duck before he even asks me to move.
 You learn to accept your space is small and you deal with it.

 2. Over-planning is your worst enemy.